‘This is something we’re going to fight as a community:’ L.A. youth hold peaceful protest in Crenshaw

-Youth in the Crenshaw neighborhood of Los Angeles held a rally and peaceful demonstration Saturday to protest racial injustice.
+Youth in the Crenshaw neighborhood of Los Angeles held a peaceful demonstration Saturday to protest racial injustice.

 “I think it’s very discouraging sometimes watching the news and constantly seeing headlines about what’s happening because it’s scary,” said Taylor Mosby, a YMCA youth leader.
 “It’s not something you’re ready to fully accept at 10 or 11 years old.
 So we want them to understand that this is not permanent.”